sheltermanager/asm3/doc/manual/wordkeys.rst

     The email address of the person who brought the animal in BroughtInByJurisdiction
+    The jurisdiction of the person who brought the animal in BroughtInByIDNumber
-    The jurisdiction of the person who brought the animal in BroughtInBy Additional Fields
+    The identification number (driving licence, passport, etc) of the person who brought the animal in BroughtInBy Additional Fields
     Additional fields on the brought in by person can be accessed via BroughtInByFIELDNAME OriginalOwnerAddress